Alysoffar/ChatBot/README.md

-This ChatBot was build using a basic supervised ML algorithm using python
+This ChatBot was build using a basic supervised ML algorithm using python and used gradio as a basic user interface to use